|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Today we enjoy morning and afternoon game drives through the reserve.

 After an early morning game drive inside the Sweetwaters Reserve, we make our way to Lake Naivasha.

 Day 5: To Maasai Mara National Park

-Today we leave the lake behind, travelling towards Kenya's fertile highlands. as we head down the Rift Escarpment and continue to Maasai Mara National Reserve, easily one of the world's most famous parks.
+Today we leave the lake behind, travelling towards Kenya's fertile highlands as we head down the Rift Escarpment and continue to Maasai Mara National Reserve, easily one of the world's most famous parks.
 The reserve is home to the "big five" and a profusion of all types of wildlife.
 The annual migration is a spectacle worth seeing as millions of wildebeest, zebra and gazelle move from the Serengeti plains in late June and reside in the Mara until October.
 Explore this famous national park with game drives enroute to our camp.

 Day 6: Maasai Mara National Park

-The Maasai Mara located in the Rift Valley Province in the southwestern part of Kenya, was established back in 1967.
+The Maasai Mara, located in the Rift Valley Province in the southwestern part of Kenya, was established back in 1967.
 About 10 centuries ago the Cushitic people settled in this region and the Maasai, a warrior tribe, are descendants of these people.
 The Maasai can still be found in these regions living off the cattle they herd.
 They migrate in search of water and vegetation.
-The open savannah of flat grasslands and woodlands made up of acacia trees are a great places for elephants, giraffes and so much more.
+The open savannah of flat grasslands and woodlands made up of acacia trees are a great place for elephants, giraffes and so much more.

 Day 7: To the Serengeti, Tanzania